No two people experience obsessive-compulsive disorder (OCD) the same. In fact, when it comes to diagnosis, OCD can be a broad definition.

-Truth be told, there are subtypes of OCD that people are prone to struggle with.
-These subtypes aren’t as strong as having OCD itself but can cause interferences with day-to-day life.¹
+There are five subtypes of OCD that people are prone to struggle with.
+These subtypes aren’t as strong as having OCD itself but can cause interferences with day-to-day life. ¹

 What Are the Symptoms?

-For all the subtypes of OCD, the symptoms remain typically the same.
-These are divided into two categories: obsession and compulsion.²
+For all OCD subtypes, symptoms are relatively the same.
+These are divided into two categories: ²

 - Aggressive thoughts